mvolkmann/blog/src/swift.md

 check "Page guide column at:", and choose a column number.
 The indentation amount and type (spaces vs. tabs) can also be specified here.

+To duplicate a source file, select it in the Navigator and click File ...
+Duplicate.
+Oddly the context sensitive menu that is displayed when a file in the Navigator is right clicked does not include this option.

 The main Xcode window is divided into three main areas.
 The left side is the Navigator.